OmkarPatel18/ccgc5501-bigiamchallenge-writeup/challenge6.md

-# CloudFoxable CTF - Challenge 1: "Do This First!"
+# CloudFoxable - Challenge 1: "Do This First!"

 ## Overview
 CloudFoxable is a Terraform-based AWS security challenge designed to help users identify security misconfigurations in cloud environments.
 This write-up documents the steps taken to deploy the CloudFoxable environment, retrieve the first flag, and clean up the deployed resources.